-Produces small to average size fruits however a fantastic flavour, very sweet and a pleasingly yellow skin making it easier to determine if nearly ripe.
+Produces small to average size fruits however a fantastic flavour, very sweet and a pleasing almost citrus like aftertaste.
 Ripens early in UK.

 Very reliable and productive, Rebecca Gold Pawpaw bears large, high quality, sweet fruit.
 Not one of our earliest ripening varieties but later.
 In cooler areas we recommend one of the earlier varieties.

 Sunflower x Overleese cross breed.
 Medium size pawpaw of 8 to 12 ounces that tastes delicious, has a yellow tinted shin that is thick, and ships and stores well.
 Smooth textured flesh, few seeds, and a mild nice after taste.
 One of the the first to ripen.
 It is not precocious and takes 4 to 5 years to come into production, but it is well worth the wait.
 Ripens very early in UK.

 Most Sunflower pawpaw trees as self fertile.
 You still need to hand pollinate between the flowers on the individual tree for fertalisation.
 Very late ripening.

 Medium sized fruit, up to 6 inches long; weighing 180 to 300 grams, yellow greenish skin, yellow flesh, large seed, keeps well in cold storage.
 Has a thick skin and tastes like Mango with just a hint of pineapple.
 Observed to be one of the best tasting pawpaws on the market.
 Ripens late in the UK season.